 The Easter Island Foundation was founded in 1989 with the mission of building a library on Easter Island and promoting awareness of the island’s fragile heritage.
 This 501(c)(3) organization has partnered with the Rapanui people and other groups and has acheived the following goals:

-- established the William Mulloy Library at the Museo Antropológico P. Sebastián Englert Museum on Easter Island
+- supported the creation of the William Mulloy Library at the Museo Antropológico P. Sebastián Englert Museum on Easter Island

 - established a process to provide annual scholarships for Rapanui students who wish to continue their education